madmaxx090/payloadgen-zap-toolkit/README.md

 ## 🧠 Why Use This Tool?

-Manual recon and scanning can slow down your workflow.
+Manual scanning can slow down your workflow.
 PayloadGen helps automate the process by:

 - Reducing time spent writing/reusing payloads
 - Scanning web targets without opening ZAP manually